 Robert Pattinson Remember Me image: Myles Aronowitz / Summit Entertainment.

-Robert Pattinson in Twilight photo (or Eclipse photo, as per reports) (top); Dakota Fanning in Eclipse, no doubt (bottom)
+Robert Pattinson in Twilight photo (or Eclipse photo, as per reports).

 Is the Robert Pattinson photo above from Twilight or The Twilight Saga: Eclipse?
 The image was published in a French magazine (something purportedly called “Dark Magazine”?
 I couldn’t find it online), which featured an article about Pattinson, Remember Me (which opened in France about 10 days ago), and the upcoming Eclipse.